gitCommitted/AirBnB/README.md

 Click on "my account" on the nav menu.
 You'll see your username and email displayed.
+You also have an "About this app" link to the GitHup page.
 You'll also see a "log out" button.
 Click that and you'll be redirected to the splash page, and logged out.